 And after that creative tornado passes through, I’m left to pick through the sludge and debris and hope I can cobble together something nice, or at least interesting.
 On rare occasions, I find something beautiful, better than gold in my eyes.
 And I feel honored to have had a hand in its creation, in making something that connects to my readers.

 - I struggle with introductions, any intros for any style of writing.
 I despise intros.
 But here’s the trick I’ve learned: I just start with anything and get going.
-I try to past the mental wall that tells me that I can’t start writing unless I have a perfect introduction.
+I try to pass the mental wall that tells me that I can’t start writing unless I have a perfect introduction.
 (And hey, it worked for this post.)

 - I write lots of scenes, usually out of chronological order.
 I’m usually “dropped” into the middle of it and have to figure out where the hell I am and who is telling the story by writing more and thinking about it after the initial wave of creativity passes through.